Uncle Remus

 Uncle Remus is the fictional title character and narrator of a collection of African American folktales compiled and adapted by Joel Chandler Harris and published in book form in 1881.
-Harris was a journalist in post-Reconstruction era Atlanta, and he produced seven Uncle Remus books.
+Harris was a journalist in post–Reconstruction era Atlanta, and he produced seven Uncle Remus books.
 He did so by introducing tales that he had heard and framing them in the plantation context.
 He wrote his stories in a dialect which was his interpretation of the Deep South African-American language of the time.
 For these framing and stylistic choices, Harris's collection has garnered controversy since its publication.
-Many of these stories are believed to have Creek Indian influence too.

 Structure

-Uncle Remus is a collection of animal stories, songs, and oral folklore collected from southern black Americans.
+Uncle Remus is a collection of animal stories, songs, and oral folklore collected from Southern Black Americans.
 Many of the stories are didactic, much like those of Aesop's Fables and Jean de La Fontaine's stories.
 Uncle Remus is a kindly old freedman who serves as a story-telling device, passing on the folktales to children gathered around him, like the traditional African griot.

 The stories are written in an eye dialect devised by Harris to represent a Deep South Black dialect.
 Uncle Remus is a compilation of Br'er Rabbit storytellers whom Harris had encountered during his time at the Turnwold Plantation.
 Harris said that the use of the Black dialect was an effort to add to the effect of the stories and to allow the stories to retain their authenticity.
 The genre of stories is the trickster tale.
 At the time of Harris's publication, his work was praised for its ability to capture plantation Black dialect.

 Br'er Rabbit ("Brother Rabbit") is the main character of the stories, a character prone to tricks and troublemaking, who is often opposed by Br'er Fox and Br'er Bear.
 In one tale, Br'er Fox constructs a doll out of a lump of tar and puts clothing on it.
 When Br'er Rabbit comes along, he addresses the "tar baby" amiably but receives no response.
-Br'er Rabbit becomes offended by what he perceives as the tar baby's lack of manners, punches it and kicks it, and becomes stuck.
+Br'er Rabbit becomes offended by what he perceives as the tar baby's lack of manners, punches it and kicks it and becomes stuck.

 Related works

-Harris compiled six volumes of Uncle Remus stories between 1881 and 1907; a further three books were published posthumously, following his death in 1908.
+Harris compiled seven volumes of Uncle Remus stories between 1881 and 1907; a further three books were published posthumously, following his death in 1908.